Deep Decomposition Network for Image Processing: A Case Study for Visible and Infrared Image Fusion: Introduction

 \section{Introduction}

 \IEEEPARstart{I}{mage} fusion is an important task in image processing.
-It aims to extract important features from images of multi-modality signal sources and uses certain fusion strategies to generate a fused image containing complementary information of multiple pictures.
-Our work is one of the common image fusion tasks, that is, to fuse visible light images and infrared images\cite{ma2019infrared}.
-The fused images not only contain the radiation information of the occluded object, but also retain sufficient texture detail information.
-At present, many advanced methods are widely used in production and life, such as security monitoring, autonomous driving, target tracking, target recognition and other fields.

-There are many excellent fusion methods, which can be divided into two categories: traditional methods and deep learning based methods\cite{liu2018deep}.
-Most of the traditional methods are based on signal processing methods to obtain high-frequency bands and low-frequency bands of the image and then merge them.
-With the development of deep learning, methods based on deep neural networks have also shown great potential in image fusion, because neural networks can extract features of source images and perform feature fusion.
+It aims to extract important features from images of multi-modal sources and reconstruct the fused image using the complementary information conveyed by the multiple pictures by means of a fusion strategy.
+In general, there are several concrete image fusion tasks, involving the visible light and infrared image fusion, multi-exposure image fusion, medical image fusion and multi-focus Image Fusion.
+At present, diverse fusion methods are used in a range of applications, such as security surveillance, autonomous driving, medical diagnosis, camera photography, target recognition and other fields, for this purpose.
+The existing fusion methods can be divided into two categories: traditional methods and deep learning methods \cite{liu2018deep}.
+Most of the traditional approaches apply signal processing methods to decompose the multi-modal images into high-frequency and low-frequency signals and then merge them.
+With the development of deep learning, methods based on deep neural networks have also shown a great potential in image fusion.

-Traditional methods can be broadly divided into two categories: one is based on multi-scale decomposition, and the other is representation learning based methods.
-In the multi-scale domain, the image is decomposed into multi-scale representation feature maps, and then the multi-scale feature representations are fused through a specific fusion strategy.
+Traditional methods can further be subdivided into two categories: i) multi-scale decomposition approaches, and ii) representation learning methods.
+In the multi-scale domain, the image is decomposed into multi-scale representation feature maps.
+The multi-scale feature representations are then fused by various specific fusion strategies.
 Finally, the corresponding inverse transform is used to obtain the fused image.
-There are many representative multi-scale decomposition methods, such as pyramid \cite{mertens2009exposure}, curvelet\cite{zhang1999categorization}, contourlet\cite{upla2014edge},discrete wavelet transform,\cite{hamza2005a}, etc.
+There are many representative multi-scale decomposition methods, such as pyramid \cite{mertens2009exposure}, curvelet \cite{zhang1999categorization}, contourlet \cite{upla2014edge},discrete wavelet transform \cite{hamza2005a}, etc.

-In the representation learning domain.
-The most methods are based on sparse representation such as sparse representation (SR) and gradient histogram (HOG)\cite{zong2017medical}, joint sparse representation (JSR)\cite{zhang2013dictionary}, approximate sparse representation with multi-selection strategy\cite{bin2016efficient}, etc.